jspm/jspm/cli/docs.md

 ```
-jspm deploy --dir dist
+jspm deploy -p jspm.io
 ```
-Deploy the ./dist directory as a package to the JSPM CDN.
+Deploy the current package as a package to the JSPM CDN.